vast-community-hub/tensorflow-vast/README.md

 Currently we tested this wrapper on Linux and Windows, both on x86 and x64.
 In addition, we tested on ARM (Raspberry Pi 3B+ and Raspbian Buster), ARM64 (Rock64 and Armbian Buster) and ARM64 with GPU support (Nvidia Jetson Nano).

-VASmalltalk needed version is 9.2 or above and we have only tested on TensorFlow versions 1.13.x and 1.14.x.
+VA Smalltalk needed version is 9.2 or above and we have only tested on TensorFlow versions 1.13.x and 1.14.x.